Christine Guldbrandsen: 2009

 In May, Guldbrandsen took part in Mostraspelet on Bomlo (located on the west coast of Norway).
 She had the leading female role as Vigdis.
 The leading male role was played by the actor and singer Sigurd Sele.
 Mostraspelet is a yearly event which shows some Norwegian history.
 100 actors and an orchestra of 40 musicians helped Guldbrandsen in the role as Vigdis.
 She also shared the venue with Alexander Rybak, the 2009 Eurovision Song Contest winner from Norway.

 Guldbrandsen sang as a guest artist on Håvard Lothe's Dorian Gray on the pop ballad "When We Fly."
 The album was released on 31 August in stores and for download.

 On 18 October 2009, Guldbrandsen first performed with the Norwegian group Nightingales.
 This is a project she initiated with three other well-known young singers in Norway: Karianne Kjærnes, Helene Bøksle, and Heidi Ruud Ellingsen.
-The concert took place in Hareid (near the city of Ålesund) on the northwestern part of Norway.
+The concert took place in Hareid Municipality (near the city of Ålesund) on the northwestern part of Norway.

 Guldbrandsen toured southwestern Norway on 4–12 December 2009; she and Sigurd Sele performed some of the best-known Christmas carols as well as lesser-known material.
 The concerts happened in five different churches in Norway with musicians including Vidar Eldholm (piano), Thomas Dahl (guitars), and Kjetil Fluge (bass) and 2009 Eurovision winner 2009 Alexander Rybak.

 In December, Guldbrandsen returned from her trip to Afghanistan, where she performed for the Norwegian, German, Swedish and American soldiers stationed in the northern part of the country.
 She performed with musicians from the Norwegian forces (Forsvarets Musikkorps Vestlandet).

 2010

 Guldbrandsen performed at various gatherings initiated by Den Norske Sjomannskirken.
-She mainly performed in Millenium Place, situated in the Olympic city Whistler under the Vancouver/Olympic Winter Games of 2010.
+She mainly performed in Millennium Place, situated in the Olympic city Whistler under the Vancouver/Olympic Winter Games of 2010.

 From September 2010 to January 2011, Guldbrandsen played Maria in Norway's The Sound of Music.
 Espen Hana played the male role, George von Trapp.

 Guldbrandsen was featured as one of many artists on the album Bergensbølgene - Et Dykk I Bergens Pop- og Rockhistorie where she sings the song "Telefonen" by the famous Norwegian singer/songwriter Jan Eggum.
 Several of Bergen's most distinguished artists participated in the album.

 In December 2010, Guldbrandsen held several Christmas concerts with the tenor Mads Belden and Sigurd Sele.